NisharFathima/Data-Analytics-Projects-Portfolio/README.md

 <img src="https://github.com/NisharFathima/Data-Analytics-Projects-Portfolio/blob/Dashboard-Screenshots/HR%20Dashboard.png">

-- **Recommendations**:
+## Recommendations
   - Enhance job satisfaction through employee engagement and development programs.
   - Focus on the HR department with tailored retention initiatives.
   - Address gender-based attrition with targeted strategies.

 ## Future Enhancements
-Develop a predictive model to identify employees at risk of attrition.
+- Develop a predictive model to identify employees at risk of attrition.
-Explore additional factors like performance reviews and career growth opportunities.
+- Explore additional factors like performance reviews and career growth opportunities.
-Automate the dashboard for real-time updates.
+- Automate the dashboard for real-time updates.

 ## Contact
 For questions or collaborations, feel free to reach out: